Noom_Studio / stock.adobe.com

 4. Add the New Files

-Add the new files into the wp-content directory.
+Add the new files to the wp-content directory.
 The plugin directory should end up looking like this: wp-content/plugin/plugin-name/.
 The theme directory will look like this: wp-content/theme/theme-name/.

 5. Review the Changes

 Return to WordPress and visit your Plugins or Themes list.
 It will tell you whether or not you have successfully made the update.
-Of course, be sure to review your site at this time as well to ensure that nothing broke in the process.
+Of course, review your site at this time to ensure that nothing breaks in the process.

 A Small Reminder…